Itsdaodao/tp/docs/UserGuide.md

 * User must specify **exactly one flag**.
 * If the person does not have the specified communication mode, an error message is shown.
 * User's interaction with the launched application is outside the scope of this feature.
-* User's can also launch external application through the GUI by left-clicking the Telegram or GitHub links of a person in the person card.
+* User can also launch external application through the GUI by left-clicking the Telegram or GitHub links of a person in the person card.

 Examples: